MatisseBE/LARA-Configurator/README.md

 - "remark" - Any information you wish to share.
 E.g.: EBCI SOPOK3K, MEDIL3Y unavailable - Sanicole Airshow - ...

 Keep in mind, that these will show every time your area activates!
 (Unless overwritten by vaccHTTP.)

+## Anomalies.json
+Schedule: A found schedule is not conform the TopskSky format.
+(This is likely an activation method that is not supported by LARA.
+Use the vaccHTTP function to activate this area.)
+Duplicate area names: When an area is found multiple times in the file, you can find it here.
+Less than 3 coordinates: When an area has less than three coordinates it can't be drawn.
+Circles should not show up here.
+No activation: these areas are not triggered by NOTAMs, EAUP nor a schedule.
+This is not an issue if you plan on activating it only through the vaccHTTP.

+Please also make sure that your file only contains areas of your vACC.
+Upload the geojson file to github to check quickly!